kubkam/Graph/README.md

 Graph Generator in C#
 =================

 Student project for Algorithms & Data Structures.
 There are two implemented algorithms: Dijkstra and Prim.
+It is console application written in C# and .NET.

 ### External libraries